 What Has to Be Proven to Be Convicted

-To be convicted of financial transaction card theft, the State must show that the defendant is guilty beyond a reasonable doubt.
+To be convicted of financial transaction card theft in Georgia, the State must show that the defendant is guilty beyond a reasonable doubt.
 This involves demonstrating that the defendant had the intent to use, sell, or forge credit card information.
 Our Georgia Fraud Lawyers can help create gaps in the arguments of the prosecution and help you obtain a favorable outcome.

 Penalty for Financial Transaction Card Theft in Georgia

 A person convicted of financial transaction card theft in Georgia will be charged with a felony.
 The consequences include a fine up to $5,000.00 and a prison term between one and five years, or both.

 Felony charges extend beyond just a fine and prison.
 They stay on your record and can cause you to be denied employment, credit, or housing.
 That is why it is vital to retain a Georgia Fraud Lawyer.
 Felony convictions can have detrimental consequences on your everyday life so hire one of our Fraud Attorneys today.

 Consent.
 If the defendant had permission to use the cards from the owner, that would be a sufficient defense.

 Lack of Intent to Use, Sell or Transfer the Card.
 If the accused found a card and intended to give it back to the owner and had no intent to use, sell, or transfer it, then they would not be guilty of a crime.

 This is not an all-encompassing list of defenses that could be used for your case.
 Our Georgia Fraud Attorneys will tailor a defense specifically for your case.

 The card was unused.
 A showing that the defendant used the card is not necessary to show a wrongful withholding.
 Therefore, the defendant could still be convicted without showing they used the card.
 Thomas v.
 State, 176 Ga.
 App.
 771, (1985).